thanhlongnt/lab-report-4/index.md

 To fix the method, I first navigated down to the problem typing the vim command `43j` which brought my cursor down 43 lines.

-I then moved my cursor to the right by pressing `h` 6 times
+I then moved my cursor to the left by pressing `h` 6 times

 I then pressed the `x` key to remove the character `1` from `index1`.